FrankFundel/DistillDIFT/README.md

     - For all other models we use `diffusers==0.24.0`
     - Use `--use_cache` to speed up evaluation
     - Use `--plot` to plot the results of layerwise evaluation
-    - When using cache, remember to use `--reset_cache` the cache file if you made changes on the model, else the features will stay the same
+    - When using cache, remember to use `--reset_cache` if you made changes on the model, else the features will stay the same

 ## 🔬 Training